Call for Help

 Crafty Coping Community for Survivors (in person)

-Sign up online: https://uwmadison.co1.qualtrics.com/jfe/form/SV_8oHezSn2ag6wOjk
+Sign up online: https://uwmadison.co1.qualtrics.com/jfe/form/SV_8H7UOlZzyEZov7E

-This is a drop-in space for student survivors to connect with peers and offer mutual support in a confidential and safe environment.
+This is a drop-in space for UW-Madison student survivors to connect with peers and offer mutual support in a confidential and safe environment.
 The group facilitators will foster a space that is open and affirming for all members while guiding members through sensory- and movement-based coping skills.
 Group will focus on navigating the impact of trauma experiences through connection & skills to support post-traumatic growth.
-This group is specifically for students who experienced sexual assault, dating/domestic violence, sexual harassment, stalking, and/or childhood sexual abuse.
+This group is specifically for UW-Madison students who have experienced sexual assault, dating/domestic violence, sexual harassment, stalking, and/or childhood sexual abuse.

-Wednesdays | 3 – 4:30 pm (in person)
+Wednesdays | 2:30 – 4 pm (in-person)

 Group Leaders: Alex Little, MSW & Gina Williamson, PhD